 Bad Example: Abstract Concepts Are One of the Biggest Mistakes that a Lot of People Make in Storytelling.

 Our team worked on a similar project last year.
 We all worked together and came up with a great solution.
 So, teamwork is important.

-This just leave the audience with more questions.
+This just leaves the audience with more questions.
 Who was on your team?
 What was the problem?
 How did they come up with a solution?
 How did the solution work?
 How is it similar to what we are going through now?
 If this story was a painting, it would be some type of nebulous modern art.
 What we really want is something more tangible.

 Last year, Abbie had a client who hired me to deliver a breakout session at their national convention in Tampa.
 The topic was how to design a persuasive speech.
 However, since the convention was going to have over 30 different speakers.
-Many of these presenter were experts in the industry, but not professional speakers.
+Many of these presenters were experts in the industry, but not professional speakers.
 In past conventions, the sessions were somewhat dry and boring.
-So, the client asked Abbie and I to design a way to train 30 speakers in over a dozen different cities.
+So, the client asked Abbie and me to design a way to train 30 speakers in over a dozen different cities.
 To come up with a solution, we brought in our video producer, Evan.
 We also reached out to one of our facilitators, Fiona, who has a background in producing films.

 We tossed around a number of ideas including webinars, having speakers come to the convention space early, and even going to the different cities for more personal coaching.
 The solution that we came up with, though, was to start with a webinar for the whole group.
 We delivered the webinar live three different times.
 We had each presenter work with one of our instructors one-on-one via Skype for about an hour.
 And, we also arrived at the convention hall a day early to work with any of the speakers who needed additional help.
 It worked perfectly.